jremillard/osm-changeset-classification/README.md

 3. Python 3.x
 4. A GPU is not required

-## Collaborators on this project are wanted!
+## Collaborators are Wanted!
 - The most important part of this repository is the the data\changeset.csv file.
 If you are OSM'er that is passionate about keeping SPAM out of OSM, please send me new SPAM changesets via the github issue tracker or via a pull request.
-Simply Giving me the changeset id, and saying it is SPAM is enough.
+Simply giving me the changeset id and saying it is SPAM is enough.
 - This classifier by itself is not much good unless it is integrated into actual tools that the OpenStreetMap community can use.